 The Consumer Rights Directive (CRD) is an EU measure.
 All EU members have agreed to it.

-The CRD gives consumers additional rights when buying in the UK and the EU.
+The CRD gives consumers extra rights when buying in the UK and the EU.
 We’re aiming to make the CRD part of UK law by June 2014.

 Misleading and aggressive selling

-We’re looking at improving the rights of people who have been misled into buying something, or who have been pressured into buying something.
+We’re improving the rights of people who have been misled into buying something, or who have been pressured into buying something.